BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 * What did I expect or want to happen?
 * What did happen?

+In our example we expect 5 to be returned, but actually 3 is returned.

 ### Reproduce the failure
+> Someday you get a message telling you; "Thanks for your program, but when I open
+> a file, the program crashes".
+As a developer you will probably ask, what file did you try to
+> open, and describe me the buttons you've pressed.

 A reproduction procedure describes the steps to show the failure.
 Trying to reproduce, gives you more clues/constraints.
 Write down (better yet automate) a procedure how to reproduce the failure.
+Think of the _Given_, _When_, _then_ contruction.
 Procedure should be fool-proof (no ambiguity), and what is better suited for any fool than just running a simple script.

+* What steps do I have to do to reproduce the failure?

+Reproducing the failure in our example is easy, just run the script!

 ### Start keeping notes
+> This part seems to be the hardest part for developers.
+> Typically a debugging session start out with small checks and as time goes by you keep tumbling down the rabbithole.
+> After a while you realize you are 2 days further in time, have tried a lot of things, but the failure is still there.

 After checking the obvious (<10 min), keep notes during all steps!
 Keeping notes makes it easy to stop and continue the next day.
 It also helps in communicating your findings / effort with your colleagues, your team lead, or even to your future self.
 Sometimes re-reading some notes of the previous day, provides you with the jolt of insight you need to solve it.

-This part seems to be the hardest part for developers.
-Typically a debugging session start out with small checks and as time goes by you keep tumbling down the rabbithole.
-After a while you realize you are 2 days further in time, have tried a lot of things, but the failure is still there.

 You should choose your own format & medium, but a simple hand drawn table can suffice: